 - Identifying additional sources to increase available funding

-The County currently provides funding from several different sources for multifamily and single-family loan programs (learn more about these Financial Tools here).
+The County currently provides funding from several different sources for multifamily and single-family loan programs.
+Learn more about existing Financial Tools.

 - Local Affordable Housing Investment Fund (AHIF)